Dog Food Calorie Calculator (How Much Should You Feed Your Dog?)

 |---|---|---|

-Use these simple signs to check if your dog is getting the right amount of calories per day:
+You can also use these simple signs to check if your dog is getting the right amount of food:

 - Visible waist when viewed from above